Current Job Postings

 • Have a valid Social Insurance Number at the start of employment and be legally entitled to work in Canada.

-• 3+ Years experience in Unity Building for VR.
-Experience with virtual events and/or events in the arts or tech sector is an asset.
+• Experience with virtual events, events in the arts or tech sector, and social media management is an asset.

 • Able to work well independently and meet deadlines.